High school diploma or G.E.D., or equivalent in education and experience. Prior warehousing and woodworking experience preferred.

 - Sand products to specified finish and stamp, label, wrap, and stack products by work order on outbound carts for shipment or storage.

 - Performs housekeeping tasks to keep the work area clean and organized.

 - Flexibly assist other areas of the moulder line to enhance workflow.

-- To perform the essential job duties of the Moulder Production Assistant successfully, an individual must be able to perform each essential duty satisfactorily.
-The requirements listed below are representative of the knowledge, skill, and/or ability required.
+To perform the Moulder Production Assistant role successfully, an individual must be able to perform each essential duty satisfactorily.
+The requirements for the Moulder Production Assistant role are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.